Interviews

 For example, the image of first teacher Mariya Olexandrivna, who loved children very much and was like an angel.
 Each time I see a sunlit room.
 Children learned to syllable words.
 In the meantime I twiddled my thumbs.
 So I listened and looked around.
 Boy Lionia Nizdran read a tongue-twister.
 It sounded like as follows: “Six sick hicks nick six slick bricks with picks and sticks.”
 The children laughed unquenchably.
 And the boy looked like a small defenseless hicker.
 And the teacher stroked his head.
 She admonished the children that it was improper to give a boy a ha-ha: all of them were still clumsy at this or that and all pupils were there to learn.
 And I was prey to thoughts: “Why his name was Nizdran?
 Maybe, because the creek near his khata skirted the market place on a rising ground in the middle of our neighborhood was called Nizdranka?
 This lively brook might even flood the neighborhood at times.

-In the third and fourth grades our teacher was Ivan Yakovych Bilenko: strict, demanding, you just couldn’t play a lazy bone, because he tried his best to show you the way up if you liked to be respected; he was scraggy, dark, with black shiny eyes, in which a mysterious fire shone.
+In the third and fourth grades our teacher was Ivan Yakovych Bilenko: strict, demanding, you just couldn’t play a lazy bone, because he tried his best to show you the way up if you liked to be respected he was scraggy, dark, with black shiny eyes, in which a mysterious fire shone.
 Later on I came to know that he was persecuted in the 30s for express Ukrainophilia.

 There was also an intellectual of the non-Soviet old school old: geography teacher Petro Kuzmovych.
 He lovingly talked about the world so that we could not but love geography, Earth, and Ukraine, and traveling.